PandeySunny/Power-BI-dashboard/Credit Card Analysis/Readme.md

 ---

 ## Project Overview
+## Project Overview
-This project was completed as part of my **Data Analyst Internship at Mastercard** and focuses on analyzing credit card transaction data and customer demographics to generate actionable business insights.
-The project uses interactive Power BI dashboards to evaluate revenue performance, spending behavior, customer segmentation, card usage trends, and seasonal patterns.
-The dashboards are designed to support executive-level decision-making and targeted marketing strategies.
+This project was completed as part of my **practice and knowledge development** and reflects my strong interest in the **fintech industry**.
+It focuses on analyzing credit card transaction data and customer demographics to generate actionable business insights.

+The project uses interactive **Power BI dashboards** to evaluate revenue performance, spending behavior, customer segmentation, card usage trends, and seasonal patterns.
+The dashboards are designed to support executive-level decision-making and enable targeted marketing and strategic planning through data-driven insights.

 ---